- Published on

 Who am I

+I'm Pat.
+If I had to distill my background, it's focused on data intensive software products.
+This skillset turns out to lend itself well to the AI evolution of software where context is king.
 My career has been a series of pivots — each time learning a new discipline, teaching myself what I didn’t know, and evolving into a new kind of engineer.

 Why this blog exists